Applying for a New License (Drivers 18+) in CaliforniaPage Overview

 - You only operate registered off-highway vehicles and snowmobiles without accessing public roads (other than crossing them.)

 You must obtain a learner’s permit before getting a full Class C or Noncommercial Class A or B license IF you’ve never held one of these licenses before.

-“Apply for Your California Driver’s License” below will explain at what point during the application process you’ll receive your learner’s permit.
+“Apply for Your CA Driver’s License” below will explain at what point during the application process you’ll receive your learner’s permit.